3DStreet/3dstreet-docs/docs/key-features/ai-assistant.md

 - *"Generate a report about this street design"*

-# AI Assistant Tools
+# Developer Documentation

-The AI Assistant Chat Tools module provides a collection of functions that the AI assistant can use to interact with and modify the 3D scene.
-These tools allow the AI to perform actions like creating entities, updating properties, managing streets, and taking snapshots.
+Behind the scenes, the 3DStreet AI Assistant is powered by Google Gemini.
+We've tested a few different models and found [`gemini-2.5-flash`](https://blog.google/technology/google-deepmind/google-gemini-ai-update-december-2024/) to be the most effective for this use-case.
+Gemini appears to perform well with large context tasks, and our system prompt combined with a user's scene graph and other scene data elements can drive up context length quickly.

-## Available Tools
+## AI Assistant Tools

-The AI Assistant integrates with the following tools:
+The AI Assistant performs actions from user requests using tools (sometimes called function calls).
+These tools are a collection of functions that the AI assistant can use to interact with and modify the 3D scene.
+These tools perform actions like creating entities, updating properties, managing streets, and taking snapshots.

 ### Entity Management Tools